Karl J. Protil, Jr.

 PROFESSIONAL & COMMUNITY AFFILIATIONS

-- Maryland Association of Justice, Past Member, Board of Governors
+- Maryland Association for Justice, Past Member, Board of Governors

-- Maryland Association of Justice, Past Chair, Medical Negligence Section
+- Maryland Association for Justice, Past Chair, Medical Negligence Section

-- Maryland Association of Justice, Public Awareness and Outreach Vice-Chair
+- Maryland Association for Justice, Public Awareness and Outreach Vice-Chair

 - Virginia Trial Lawyers Association, Member